-Concentration of funding sources
+Concentration of funding source

-The Firm does not take deposits and is primarily funded through accumulated earnings from operations and the on-going receipt of management and advisory fees.
+As the Firm was established to hold the U.S. subsidiaries engaged in asset management activities, the Firm does not take deposits Itis primarily funded through accumulated earnings from operations and the on-going receipt of management and advisory fees.